JasonS-hi/geant4-showerlab/README.md

 Use `/control/execute vis.mac` or `/control/execute run.mac`

 You can tweak the macros vis.mac and run.mac in an IDE or just Notepad for desired results.

+### Results
+Results are written into the data folder in a .csv file